Skip to main content

 Note that both keys and indexes introduce extra time in creating entities, so be sure to mark your attributes cautiously.

-Consider the scenario where multiple houses share the same street, and each house has its own unique id.
-This could be modeled like
+Consider the scenario where multiple houses share the same street, each with its unique id.
+This could be modelled like:

 entity house {